yanigisawa/notes/isb/new-members.md

 The exact rehearsal room in Warren High School location can vary.
 Generally we rehearse in the band room.
 After entering door #36 continue straight into the hallway in front of you.
 The band room will be the first door on the right.

 Keep an eye on the schedule of the group at [indyband.org](https://indyband.org/rehearsal-schedule).
 New performances and rehearsals will be listed there as the official schedule for the group.
-If you're a Google calendar user, there is an _unofficial_ version of the ISB calendar at [this link](https://calendar.google.com/calendar/u/0?cid=M2FrN2R0azN2bDFjZnFiMnQ5aGE0Y2ZudDRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
-We do our best to keep it updated.
-Refer to the schedule at indyband.org for the "official" schedule if there are discrepancies.